Banner Does Your Finance Team Have The Skills To Deliver Digital Transformation

 Automation is the starting point and foundation for much of finance’s digital transformation.
 Automation does the heavy lifting and provides the platform for finance to take greater advantage of data science, advanced analytics and AI.

 Ultimately, the digital upskilling and transformation of finance comes back to vision.
 What is the future shape and role of finance and accounting?
-The COVID-19 pandemic has highlighted the weaknesses and lack of resilience in the manual nature of many finance processes.
-But the response to the pandemic has also shown what is possible.
-We have seen first-hand, and in a very short space of time, how automation and digital can transform finance’s role.
 Digital technologies and skills not only sustain the running of day-to-day finance tasks, but also support growth and build the capacity and funding to deliver more dynamic planning and reforecasting.
 This gives the Finance team more opportunities to take on new value-added responsibilities such as environmental, social and governance (ESG) reporting.

-Find out how Redwood finance automation can accelerate your digital transformation.
+Find out how Finance Automation by Redwood can accelerate your digital transformation.

 More on this topic: